Skip to content

 Family debt in British Columbia has been at a record high and determining how these debts should be split after a separation can be complex and painful.
 Requiring that both spouses take equal responsibility for repaying family debt may not be feasible in all cases, and so the court has the option of making an unequal division order.

-The spousal support attorneys at Spectrum Family Law will evaluate your financial situation thoroughly so we can negotiate a debt repayment agreement that is reasonable and fair.
+The spousal support lawyers at Spectrum Family Law will evaluate your financial situation thoroughly so we can negotiate a reasonable and fair debt repayment agreement.

 Sole occupation and sale of the matrimonial home in BC